crd150/crd150.github.io/georeferencing.md

 ### **Reprojecting points**
 \

 The third important thing is your CRS should be compatible with the functions you plan to use on your data.
-An important compatability issue is that your spatial data should have the appropriate distance metric like meters or miles.
+An important compatibility issue is that your spatial data should have the appropriate distance metric like meters or miles.
 Distance in longitude/latitude is in [decimal degrees](https://en.wikipedia.org/wiki/Decimal_degrees) which (1) most people don't understand and (2) is not compatible with several spatial functions.

 We can find out the units of a spatial data set by using the `st_crs()` function and calling up units as follows